lbl-srg/obc/specification/source/useCases.rst

 4                            The user drags and drops from the Buildings library
                              a pre-configured VAV control sequence.
 ---------------------------  ---------------------------------------------------
-5                            The user selects to expand one hierarchical level
+5                            The user clicks on the pre-configured VAV control
-                             of the instantiated control sequence and store it in the project.
+                             sequence and selects in the tool a function that will store the sequence in the project library to allow further editing.
 ---------------------------  ---------------------------------------------------
-6                            The controls design tool "explodes" the top-level
+6                            The controls design tool stores the
-                             sequence and stores it as a new composite control block in the project.
+                             sequence in the project library.
 ---------------------------  ---------------------------------------------------
-7                            The user opens the new composite control block.
+7                            The user opens in the project library
+                             the new composite control block.
 ---------------------------  ---------------------------------------------------
 8                            The user adds and connects additional control blocks
                              from the elementary CDL-block library.